Debduti/Wine-Sales-Prediction-using-GLM/README.md

 **d**.
 We will build four different models- **Poisson Regression Model, Negative Binomial Model, Zero Inflated Poisson Model and Zero Inflated Negative Binomial Model**.
 We will compare their performances based on metrics such as Root Mean Squared Error, **Mean Absolute Error, AIC and BIC** and select a final best model

+# Dataset

+The dataset Wine.csv contains 12795 records and 14 predictors (excluding INDEX).
+Our response variable is TARGET.
+The dataset is obtained from a Kaggle competition for prediction of wine sales based on its attributes.